YanqingXu/alien-signals-in-lua/README.en.md

 ## Introduction

-This project is derived from [https://github.com/stackblitz/alien-signals](https://github.com/stackblitz/alien-signals), and is a Lua implementation of the original TypeScript reactive system.
+This project is ported from [stackblitz/alien-signals](https://github.com/stackblitz/alien-signals), and is a Lua implementation of the original TypeScript reactive system.

 Alien Signals is an efficient reactive programming system.
 It provides automatic dependency tracking and reactive data flow management capabilities for applications through a clean and powerful API.